Mananite/UltiMc-for-idiots/README.md

 - Set email and password to the name you want (I.E: EmaiL:Mana Password:Mana)
 - Close (Button on the bottom right)
 - "Add instance" (Top left)
-## For 1.19.4 (Fabric):
+## For Newest Version (Fabric):
 - Below the Grass block, press "Modrinth"
 - Select "Fabulously Optimized" (Should be the first one)
 - Press Ok (Bottom right)
 - Wait for it to download
-- Click on "Fabulously Optimized 4.9.4" Twice and wait
+- Click on "Fabulously Optimized" Twice and wait
-- Click on "Fabulously Optimized 4.9.4" Twice again
+- Click on "Fabulously Optimized" Twice again
 - Congrats!
 You can now play minecraft without an account.

 ## For Any Other Version: